|

 Dried jalapeños can store for up to a year (or longer) as long as they are fully dehydrated.
 If you are drying them whole, throw a food safe desiccant packet in with them to keep the moisture out.

 I highly recommend dehydrating different peppers separately, as they all contain unique flavors.
-For example, Aji Amarillo peppers offer a fruity and sweet powder, while cayenne powder is more vegetal and smoky.
+For example, aji amarillo peppers offer a fruity and sweet powder, while cayenne powder is more vegetal and smoky.

 5. Freeze Them